How to install Bludit CMS with Apache on Ubuntu 24.04

 Setup Let’s Encrypt SSL/TLS for Bludit

-Please read the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Apache.
+Please refer to the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Apache.

 How to set up Let’s Encrypt SSL certificate for Apache on Ubuntu Linux

-Once you have restarted the Apache web server, open your browser and browse to the server hostname or IP address defined in the Apache server block.
+After restarting the Apache web server, open your browser and navigate to the server hostname or IP address you defined in the Apache server block.

 http://bludit.example.com

 A Bludit installation wizard page should appear.
-Select the installation language and continue.
+Select your preferred installation language and then proceed.

-Bludit should be installed and ready to use.
+Bludit should now be installed and ready for you to use.

 That should do it!